OpenZeppelin/cairo-contracts/docs/Timelock.md

 #### `get_timestamp`

-Returns the timestamp at with an operation becomes ready (`0` for unset operations, `1` for done operations).
+Returns the timestamp at which an operation becomes ready (`0` for unset operations, `1` for done operations).

 Parameters: